wmichalak/product_category_classifier/readme.md

 All of the images are shown in this montage

 ![Figure 0: Test data](https://github.com/wmichalak/product_category_classifier/raw/master/data/montage.png)
-Figure 4: Training and validation loss
+Figure 0: Montage of test images

 While the project goal was to classify all 1000 samples, I clearly cannot given that 213 files could not be downloaded and 166 of the images did not fall into one of the given categories.
 If I were building an extensive model I would not be